This post may contain affiliate links. Read the full disclosure here.

 Cons of growing a Monstera in water

-- It’s a massive ballache
+- It can be massive ballache

 Ok, it isn’t for me, because I have an aquarium.
 Every week or so I replace the water with fresh aquarium water, and do little else.

 But if you don’t have an aquarium, you’ll need to change the water frequently and add fertiliser.
 Whilst you could just use regular fertiliser, plants grown in water need micronutrients as well as the macronutrients usually found in plant fertilisers.
+I recommend using the General Hydroponics Flora series, which you can get on Amazon.

 - You end up with algae